Academic Policies and Procedures for Graduate Students[ top ]

 - completed the required coursework presented for the degree (minimum total is 30 credit hours).
 A maximum of six hours of transfer credit is allowed for degree programs requiring 30 credit hours; a maximum of eight hours of transfer credit is allowed for degree programs requiring 32 credit hours.

-- maintained at least a B (3.0) average in courses approved by the departmental or school graduate committee and presented for the degree;
+- maintained at least a B (3.0) average in courses approved by the departmental or school/college graduate committee and presented for the degree;

-- fulfilled all departmental or school course requirements, with no credit for graduate courses in which a grade lower than C– (1.7) has been received;
+- fulfilled all departmental or school/college course requirements, with no credit for graduate courses in which a grade lower than C– (1.7) has been received;

 - given evidence satisfactory to their examination committees, by means of a master’s examination (written and/or oral) and required papers or a thesis, that they are familiar with basic hypotheses and techniques of their disciplines and are competent in applying them.